What is risk management in finance?

 Best strategies for treating the risk:

-Best case scenario, you can avoid risk repercussion altogether.
+In the best-case scenario, you can avoid risk repercussions altogether.
 But in forfeiting all activity that carries risk, you also forfeit all associated potential return and opportunity.
 It is up to you what type of risk activity you want to play with.

 Risk reduction implements small changes to reduce the weight of both risk and reward post-event.
 The reduction will require some process and plan manipulation, but it will save your company from a severe loss in the case of a high-risk manifestation.